shantnu/pyeng-2021-update/README.md

 ## Some lessons learnt

 In 2017, the last time I asked for help, I found a 100 people were interested, but 80% didnt even complete the basic step of creating a github account, and of the remaining, 10-15% vanished in a few days.

-If you want your name and link to your blog in the Thanks section, you need to stick with it.

-Im talking about 1-3 hours a week for the next 4-5 weeks-- you can do it in the evenings/weekend.
+So this time, I'm looking only people who can stick with me for the whole journey -- Im talking about 1-3 hours a week for the next 4-5 weeks-- you can do it in the evenings/weekend.
 Only basic knowledge of Python is needed.

 # To start